 What is the EDSS?

-Although the scale takes account of the disability associated with advanced MS, most people will never reach these scores.
-A large study that looked at people with MS at a clinic in Ontario (prior to the development of the expanded version) found that 51% of people had a DSS score of 5 or lower.
-88% had a score of 7 or lower.
+Although the scale takes into account disability associated with advanced MS, most people will never reach these scores.
+If you feel worried about how your MS might progress, a Canadian study may offer some perspective.
+It took place when the Disability Status Score was still used, before it was replaced by the EDSS in 1983.
+This large study of people with MS at a clinic in Ontario, found that 51% of people had a Disability Status Score score of five or lower.
+88% had a score of seven or lower.
+Treatment of MS has greatly advanced in the decades since.

 Expanded Disability Status Scale (EDSS)